table of contents

 $# is no longer supported

 This variable used to have a special meaning -- it could be used to control how numbers were formatted when printed.
 This seldom used functionality was removed in Perl 5.10.
-In order to free up the variable for a future special meaning, its use will be a fatal error in Perl 5.30.
+In order to free up the variable for a future special meaning, its use became a fatal error in Perl 5.30.

 To specify how numbers are formatted when printed, one is advised to use "printf" or "sprintf" instead.